ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This assumes that the packet pacer and the Bandwidth Estimator are implemented correctly.

+Examples are assumed to have a fixed bandwidth (ie: 10Mbps) and a large enough buffer that losses caused by buffer overflow will not occur, unless specified.
+To ensure internal state variables, including the Bandwidth Estimator, are initialized correctly, when an test case says it starts in a phase after STARTUP, it is best to start a flow and drive it so it exits STARTUP and naturally gets to the specified phase.

 ## Exiting STARTUP on Bandwidth Plateau

 1. Start a flow in the STARTUP phase.
 2. Ensure the sender has enough data to send and is not application-limited.
-3. After several round trips, artificially cap the bottleneck bandwidth to a constant rate (e.g., 10 Mbps).
-4. Observe that BBR measures delivery rate samples that plateau.
+3. Observe that BBR measures delivery rate samples that plateau.
-5. Verify that after 3 consecutive rounds where the delivery rate grows by less than 25%, `BBR.full_bw_now` and `BBR.full_bw_reached` are set to `true`.
+4. Verify that after 3 consecutive rounds where the delivery rate grows by less than 25%, `BBR.full_bw_now` and `BBR.full_bw_reached` are set to `true`.
-6. Verify the connection transitions from STARTUP to DRAIN.
+5. Verify the connection transitions from STARTUP to DRAIN.

 ## Exiting STARTUP on Loss when app-limited